historical-theology/theological-dots/README.md

 - [arcticicestudio/nord](https://github.com/arcticicestudio/nord) - MIT License - n/a (compatible with CC-Zero)
 - [EliverLara/Nordic](https://github.com/EliverLara/Nordic) - GPL 3.0 License - preserved for ~/.icons/ & ~/.themes/
 - [trgeiger/nord-kde](https://github.com/trgeiger/nord-kde) - GPL 3.0 License - preserved for ~/.icons/ & ~/.themes/
-* If relevant, note the GPL for ~/.icons/ & ~/.themes/

 Wallpapers (in ~/.wallpapers) are not my own, and I cannot claim any right to them.
 If you wish to use them, you must contact the original artist/project.
 They include:
 - [Nord Mountains Night 5k](https://hdqwalls.com/nord-mountains-night-5k-wallpaper), which seems to be from the [GMK Nord keycap 'group buy'](https://candykeys.com/group-buys/gmk-nord)